 While most people are hopefully staying at home and self-isolating during this crisis, motorists are still out driving and utilizing the nation’s roads and highways.
 We always advise people to drive cautiously, especially in the vicinity of a large truck, but the simple fact is that this rule change may make it more dangerous for motorists than ever.

-If you are injured in a tractor trailer accident, it is crucial that you retain an attorney who is knowledge and experience at handling these types of cases.
-The trucking industry is highly regulated and companies often times try and find ways around the rules meant to protect motorists.
-At Stanger Stanfield Law, we have unique experience handling these types of cases because our attorneys have actually worked for the trucking companies.
+If you are injured in a tractor-trailer accident, it is crucial that you retain an attorney who is knowledgeable and experienced in handling these types of cases.
+The trucking industry is highly regulated and companies oftentimes try and find ways around the rules meant to protect motorists.
+At Stanger Law, we have unique experience handling these types of cases because our attorneys have actually worked for the trucking companies.

 We know how these companies investigate, defend, and value these cases.

 We urge everyone to stay safe during these uncertain times.
 However, if you are forced to travel and are injured by a tractor-trailer or commercial truck, call us at (860) 561-0651 or submit an online form today.

 Our experience helps injured motorists maximize the value of their case.